 - Mbugua, A. (2013).
 Transsexuals’ nightmare: Activism or subjugation?
 In S. Ekine & H. Abbas (Eds.), Queer African reader (pp. 123–140).
 Nairobi, Kenya: Pambazuka Press.

 - Mkhize, N., Bennett, J., Reddy, V., & Moletsane, R. (2010).
 The country we want to live in: Hate crimes and homophobia in the lives of black lesbian South Africans.
 Cape Town, South Africa: Human Sciences Research Council Press.

 - Monthly Review Online.
-(2007).
-African LGBTI human rights defenders warn public against participation in campaigns concerning LGBTI issues in Africa led by Peter Tatchell and Outrage!.
-Available at http://mrzine.monthlyreview.org/2007/increse310107.html.
+(2007, January 31).
+African LGBTI human rights defenders warn public against participation in campaigns concerning LGBTI issues in Africa led by Peter Tatchell and Outrage!. http://mrzine.monthlyreview.org/2007/increse310107.html.

 - Morgan, R., Marais, C., & Wellbeloved, J. R. (Eds.).
 (2009).
 Trans: Transgender life stories from South Africa.
 Auckland Park, South Africa: Fanele.

 - Morgan, R., & Wieringa, S. (Eds.).
 (2007).
 Tommy boys, lesbian men and ancestral wives: Female same-sex practices in Africa (2nd ed.).
 Auckland Park, South Africa: Jacana Media.